contino/pizza-shop/ARTICLE.md

 make test
 ```

-To view, the logs navigate to http://localhost:3000/dashboards, log in with the credentials "admin" / "admin" and click on "Pizza Shop" / "Pizza Shop Service Logs".
+To view the logs, navigate to http://localhost:3000/dashboards, log in with the credentials "admin" / "admin" and click on "Pizza Shop" / "Pizza Shop Service Logs".
 Once there you should see something similar to the image below.

 ![zipkin-home](images/grafana-logs.png)